 Key DifferencesVeterinary Clinical Trials Compared to Human Clinical Trials

 Unlike human clinical studies, confirmatory veterinary clinical studies are not formally referred to as Phase I, II, III or IV.
-Phase I-IV are for human clinical trials intended to support a NDA or BLA and post-market surveillance.
+Phase I-IV are terms used for human clinical trials intended to support a NDA or BLA or during post-marketing.
 Veterinary studies are sometimes referenced as Phase I, II, III or IV in the literature, but these terms are inaccurate in the context of the veterinary approval process.
 The appropriate terms are Target Animal Safety Studies (TASS) and Target Animal Effectiveness Studies (TAES).

 Veterinary medicine is not subject to The Health Insurance Portability and Accountability Act (HIPAA).
 However, owner and patient information obtained during the course of a veterinary clinical study may be subject to certain obligations of the Sponsor, regulatory agency, clinic, and/or other stakeholders involved in the veterinary clinical study and registration process.
 With that stated, certain states consider veterinary patient medical records subject to obligations of protected health information (PHI).

 Veterinary clinical trials generally fall into several categories, ranging from small pilot studies (proof of concept (POC) veterinary studies) to confirmatory studies in support of a veterinary product registration.
 Study sponsors that are just beginning their veterinary research endeavors may benefit from having a good understanding of the registration process and types of veterinary clinical trials required for each agency.

 Before starting pivotal / confirmatory veterinary clinical studies, many companies will conduct pilot clinical trials in the target species to: